saltstack/salt/doc/topics/windows/windows-package-manager.rst

 :param str install_flags: Any flags that need to be passed to the installer to
     make it perform a silent install.
-These can often be found by adding ``/?`` or ``/h`` when running the installer from the command line.
+These can often be found by adding ``/?`` or ``/h`` when running the installer from the command-line.
 A great resource for finding these silent install flags can be found on the WPKG project's wiki_:

 Salt will not return if the installer is waiting for user input so these are